EMA Quick Start

 Access to an existing TREP or Elektron platform to retrieve content

-Eleckron Message API is an easy to use API for requesting variety of market data from Thomson Reuters systems.
+Eleckron Message API is an easy to use API for requesting variety of market data from Refinitiv systems.
 EMA is supported on Windows and Linux platforms.
 The goal of this quick start is to guide a first time user through the steps involving downloading, installing and compiling the first example from this toolkit.
 You can optionally run compiled binary as well.
 To run the application you would need details of market data system, as identified in step "Run the example".

 To access the Windows EMA package, navigate to the Elektron Message API - C/C++ Edition webpage within the Developer Portal.